mururu/rafute/README.md

 ...> ]
 :ok

-## A client can send a query to any nodes because it will be redirected to the leader node
+## You can send a query to any nodes because it will be redirected to the leader node
 iex> Rafute.Client.write {:rafute3, :"node2@127.0.0.1"}, "a", "b"
 :ok
 iex> Rafute.Client.read :rafute1, "a"